stef-ma/epnm-elex/README.md

 Special thanks to the **EPNM ULiege** team for providing the research groundwork and testing the protocol with various equipment setups.

 ## Known bugs
-The GUI becomes unusably slow in the K2612B+K2192A setup.
-Do not use.
+The GUI becomes unusably slow in some configurations.
+If you encounter this bug let me know, it will be obvious immediately.